inputfalken/Lemonad/README.md

 ### WIP (A lot may change)

-There's currently no nuget package available to download this.
+There's currently no nuget package available.

 ## Summary